infrabel/gnap-map/README.md

 # GNaP Map plugin

 Adds mapping functionality to the [GNaP](http://gnap.io/) Angular framework.
 Manages layers of [GeoJson](http://geojson.org/) data, independent of map API.
-Currently only [Google Maps](https://github.com/infrabel/gnap-map-google) is publicly available, but you can [create your own](https://github.com/infrabel/gnap-map/wiki/create-map-tech-package).
+Currently only [Google Maps](https://github.com/infrabel/gnap-map-google) is publicly available, but you can [create your own](wiki/create-map-tech-package).

 ## Overview

-### Concept

 This library attempts to abstract away the visualization of GeoJson data: it can be used with multiple 'map views', like Google Maps or Bing Maps.
 New map views can be created with minimal effort, by implementing the expected functions.
 The user can even switch between different engines using an included 'map technology selector' directive.

 The GeoJson data should come from a REST endpoint.
 Both fetching all data at once, or only fetching data in the requested bounds (viewport) are supported.
 The library ensures optimal performance by only rendering items which are in the current viewport once, and only fetching new data when necessary.

 The library makes it easy to create and configure new layers of data, when they should be shown, and how they should be displayed.
 This can be configured during the Angular *config* phase, or in a *run* block in case other services must be referenced.

-### Architectural overview

 ![GNaP Map Plugin architecture](doc/architecture_front.png)